Program Income Limits

 That having been said, it is important to note that the underlying federal data indicates that there has been very little change in the income limits since 2013, because of the stagnating median incomes.

 We are in the process of updating our calculators for specific municipalities with court-approved increases.
 In the meantime, please feel free to contact us at info@HousingQuest.com if you have any questions or need additional information in this regard.

 You can access the COAH Income Chart for 2014 to see the median income limits in each region.
 You can also utilize our calculator to find out the estimated current maximum sales price for an existing affordable home.

-The income limits published by COAH apply only to COAH programs.
+Please note that the income limits published by COAH apply only to state inclusionary programs.
 The COAH Income limits do NOT apply to HUD or USDA properties, or those governed by Low Income Housing Tax Credits, all of which utilize federally issued limits that were published during last month.

 * We are in the process of updating the web site, and there may be some delay in posting the new limits to each property application form.
 We apologize for the inconvenience.